navyabhathuku/Admission-prediction/README.md

 # Admission-prediction
-weather a student get a Admission or not
+Weather a student get a Admission or not